MusicDataset/md_homepage/content/musics/s/SonataNo.2inB-flatMinorOp.35(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Sonata No. 2 in B-flat Minor Op.
+title: Sonata No. 2 in B-flat Minor Op.
 35 (1)
 description: This is the description for Sonata No. 2 in B-flat Minor Op.
 35 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]